Using Reels and Guidelines for Safe Wreck Diving

 - Reels or Spools β Primary and backup

-- Line Markers β Directional, non-directional, and personal markers
+- Line markers β Directional, non-directional, and personal markers

 π οΈ Preparing Your Line